daneofmanythings/boot_dev/README.md

-A collection of assignments from the ciriculum at boot.dev
+A collection of assignments from the cirriculum at boot.dev

 [profile](https://boot.dev/u/dane)